MingyuJ666/ProLLM/README.md

-We present **Protein Chain-of-Thoughts enhanced LLM for Protein-Protein Interaction Prediction**, abbreviated as **ProLLM**.
+We present **Protein Chain-of-Thoughts Enhanced LLM for Protein-Protein Interaction Prediction**, abbreviated as **ProLLM**.
 This innovative framework leverages the advanced capabilities of Large Language Models (LLMs) to interpret and analyze protein sequences and interactions through a natural language processing lens.

 ## Key Features of ProLLM🔑